boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : A description of the method used to distribute the counters from Contributing Flows into the Aggregated Flow records described by an associated scope, generally a Template.
 The method is deemed to apply to all the non-key Information Elements in the referenced scope for which value distribution is a valid operation; if the originalFlowsInitiated and/or originalFlowsCompleted Information Elements appear in the Template, they are not subject to this distribution method, as they each infer their own distribution method.
 The valueDistributionMethod registry is intended to list a complete set of possible value distribution methods.

 Additional Information:
-: See the assigned value distribution methods at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-value-distribution-method].
+: See the valueDistributionMethod registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-value-distribution-method].

 ## flowSelectorAlgorithm